xdeng9/algorithm-visualizer/README.md

 # Algorithm Visualizer
 [Try it out here](https://joedeng.me/algorithm-visualizer/#/)

-Algorithm Visualizer is a tool for visualizing different algorithms (see demos below).
+Algorithm Visualizer is an app for visualizing different algorithms (see demos below).
 This app is built using JavaScript and React.

 ## Algorithms:
 - Dijkstra's Algorithm - an algorithm for finding the shortest path.
 Implemented it with a binary min-heap priority queue.